shadmanrakib/trie-cli/firebase/README.md

 ## Firebase Functions

-The api endpoints that interact with Firestore are deployed using Firebase Functions on the Google Cloud Platform.
-I chose to use Firebase Functions because used Firebase Firestore.
+The api endpoints that interact with Realtime Database are deployed using Firebase Functions on the Google Cloud Platform.
+I chose to use Firebase Functions because used Firebase Realtime Database.

 The functions have JSDOC comments.
 A JSDOC Documentation was generated, and is available in `firebase/functions/jsdoc_documentation`.
 Please view it for further documentation on the functions.

+### CLI Interaction with Functions

+The CLI uses axios to send GET requests to the endpoints.
+Commands are mapped to the appropriate GET requests by Yargs.
+The data from the response is returned in promises, which are handled in the index.ts file.

 ### Endpoints

-The functions are deployed at ***URL***
+The functions are deployed at ***https://us-central1-trie-88b16.cloudfunctions.net***

 Endpoint | Params | Description
 ---------|--------|-------------